-We have audited the accompanying financial statements of The Convenience Shop (Holding) plc ("the Company") and the consolidated financial statements of the Company and its subsidiaries (together, "the Group"), which comprise the statements of financial position as at 31 December 2023, the statements of comprehensive income, statements of changes in equity and statements of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policy information.
+We have audited the accompanying financial statements of The Convenience Shop (Holding) plc ("the Company") and the consolidated financial statements of the Company and its subsidiaries (together, "the Group"), set out on pages 28-62, which comprise the statements of financial position as at 31 December 2024, the statements of comprehensive income, statements of changes in equity and statements of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policy information.

-In our opinion, the financial statements give a true and fair view of the financial position of the Company and of the Group as at 31 December 2023, and of their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS Accounting Standards) as adopted by the European Union ("EU"), and have been properly prepared in accordance with the requirements of the Maltese Companies Act (Cap.
+In our opinion, the financial statements give a true and fair view of the financial position of the Company and of the Group as at 31 December 2024, and of their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS Accounting Standards) as adopted by the European Union ("EU"), and have been properly prepared in accordance with the requirements of the Maltese Companies Act (Cap.
 386).